Colon Cancer In Men: Everything You Need To Know (And Do)

-Colon cancer is one of the leading cancer killers, and on Friday it claimed the life of beloved actor Chadwick Boseman.
+Colon cancer is one of the leading cancer killers, and two years ago it claimed the life of beloved actor Chadwick Boseman.
 The disease mostly strikes older adults, but it’s on the rise in those under age 50 — like Boseman, who died at age 43 and had been fighting colon cancer for four years.
-Now, as young parents mourn the Black Panther, they’re also turning an eye to their own colon cancer risk.
+Now, even young parents are turning an eye to their own colon cancer risk.

 This is everything you need to know about colon cancer risk, symptoms, screening, and treatment.